rudymatela/speculate/README.md

 	$ cabal install cmdargs
 	$ cabal install leancheck

 No `cabal` package has been made yet.
-For now, you clone the repository with:
+For now, clone the repository with:

 	$ git clone https://github.com/rudymatela/speculate